FidoMeta (FMC) Reaches Self Reported Market Cap of $191.13 Million

-FidoMeta (FMC) traded flat against the U.S. dollar during the 1 day period ending at 16:00 PM ET on June 20th.
-One FidoMeta token can currently be bought for $0.0127 or 0.00000074 BTC on major exchanges.
-During the last seven days, FidoMeta has traded 0% higher against the U.S. dollar.
-FidoMeta has a total market cap of $191.13 million and approximately $0.73 worth of FidoMeta was traded on exchanges in the last day.
+FidoMeta (FMC) traded flat against the US dollar during the one day period ending at 14:00 PM E.T. on June 27th.
+In the last week, FidoMeta has traded 0% higher against the US dollar.
+One FidoMeta token can now be purchased for approximately $0.0127 or 0.00000074 BTC on popular exchanges.
+FidoMeta has a total market capitalization of $191.13 million and $0.73 worth of FidoMeta was traded on exchanges in the last day.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.